ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-dragging/index.md

 - When you hover the cells, an arrow will appear, and this arrow can be used to **drag** the rows.

 <grid-example title='Row Drag With Custom Cell Renderer' name='dragger-inside-custom-cell-renderer' type='generated' options='{ "extras": ["fontawesome"] }'></grid-example>

+### Row Dragger with Custom Start Drag Pixels

+By default, the drag event only starts after the **Row Drag Element** has been dragged by `4px`, but sometimes it might be useful to start the drag with a different drag threshold, for example, start dragging as soon as the `mousedown` event happens (dragged by `0px`).
+For that reason, the `registerRowDragger` takes a second parameter to specify the number of pixels that will start the drag event.

+Note the following:

+- The drag event starts as soon as `mousedown` is fired.

+<grid-example title='Row Drag With Custom Start Drag Pixels' name='dragger-inside-custom-start-drag-pixels' type='generated' options='{ "extras": ["fontawesome"] }'></grid-example>